What is a natural swimming pool and how does a natural swimming pool work?

-To absorb phosphates and to encourage the growth of good bacteria, the natural swimming pools use biological filters like natural shale.
+To absorb phosphates and encourage good bacteria growth, natural swimming pools use biological filters like natural shale.

-Good bacteria are promoted to reduce or discourage the growth of bad bacteria and algae.
+Good bacteria are promoted to reduce or discourage the growth of harmful bacteria and algae.

-Adjacent to the swimming area, a ‘regeneration zone’ is constructed which is filled with plant life.
+Adjacent to the swimming area, a ‘regeneration zone’ is constructed, filled with plant life.

-These plants act as a natural filter and they can also be used along with a special pump for water filtration.
+These plants act as a natural filters and can also be used with a special pump for water filtration.

-The water always flows around the plant life thereby preventing unwanted organic material from growing in the area.
+The water always flows around the plant life, preventing unwanted organic material from growing in the area.

 In places where the climate is warmer, materials that act as natural filters are installed in the pool.
 Hydroponic plants also help in the filtration system.

 A natural swimming pool can be rectangular in shape or informally constructed on a levelled site.

 They can be irregular in shape and are found along waterfalls, boulders, and rocks.